 to obtain

 Now use (\ref{eqn:rho1st}) and separate interband from intraband terms and take the $q\to 0$ limit.
-Note that, we only need to check $\sim 1/q$-terms in (\ref{eq:npg}) since higher order terms vanish in this limit.
+Note that we only need to check $\sim 1/q$ terms in (\ref{eq:npg}) since higher-order terms vanish.
 Explicit calculation shows that to leading order

-and hence there is no contribution from the first $sine$ mode in the Fourier series.
+and hence, there is no contribution from the first $sine$ mode in the Fourier series.